OpenDrift/opendrift/elements/README.md

 ```

-The values for these parameters are given through the constructor, and are stored as named attributes of the created object:
+The values for these variables are given through the constructor, and are stored as named attributes of the created object:

 ```
 >>> from elements import LagrangianArray